 Victims of serious car accidents caused by someone else’s carelessness — or aggression — have the right in Georgia to hold that person legally responsible for the results.
 The Law Offices of P. Charles Scholle can help.
 Our Gwinnett County car crash lawyers help people injured by someone else’s bad driving to navigate the complex insurance claims system and recover compensation for all of their injuries.
 In an Atlanta traffic accident lawsuit, victims can claim money to pay high medical bills caused by the crash, along with vehicle repair or replacement costs and lost wages from time off work.
 Just as importantly, they can claim compensation for their physical and emotional injuries, including any permanent disability or death in the family.

 If you or a loved one has been seriously injured by another person’s bad choices behind the wheel, you should contact the Law Offices of P. Charles Scholle to learn more about your legal options.
-To set up a free, confidential consultation, please send us an email, contact us through our Web site or call 1-866-972-5287, toll-free.
+To set up a free, confidential consultation, please , contact us through our Web site or call 1-866-972-5287, toll-free.